nxadm/tail/README.md

 [![Build Status](https://travis-ci.org/nxadm/tail.svg?branch=master)](https://travis-ci.org/nxadm/tail)

 This is repo is forked from the dormant upstream from [hpcloud](https://github.com/nxadm/tail).
-Go 1.9 is the oldest release supported.
+Go 1.9 is the oldest release supported on this repo.

 # Go package for tail-ing files